 The member universities of Eucor – The European Campus adopt a joint strategic plan for the years 2019 to 2023.
 Within the plan they give concrete form to their vision and the further development of the network with projects, goals and measures in the areas of research and innovation, teaching and doctoral qualification.

 The joint international and interdisciplinary doctoral programme in quantum sciences and technologies QUSTEC is selected by the European Commission, which will provide a cofinancing of 4.2 million euros.
-Led by Eucor – The European Campus, it will bring together the universities of Basel, Freiburg and Strasbourg, Karlsruhe Institute of Technology and IBM Research – Zurich.
+Led by Eucor – The European Campus, it will bring together the universities of Basel, Freiburg and Strasbourg, Karlsruhe Institute of Technology, IBM Research – Zurich and the Walther-Meißner-Institute for Low Temperature Research.

 Signature of the joint declaration of intention for the development of ‘Eucor – The European Campus’ into a ‘European University’ by Winfried Kretschmann, Minister-President of Baden-Württemberg, Sophie Béjean, Rectrice of the Académie de Strasbourg, and Jean Rottner, President of the Grand Est region.